March 25, 2021

 The exact cause of lung carcinoid tumors is unknown.
 They don't appear to be linked to smoking, pollution in the air, or other substances.
 There are, however, some variables that may put some persons at greater risk which are as follows :

 Additional treatment is recommended for people with an atypical carcinoid tumor that has spread to lymph nodes.
 The treatments may include chemotherapy, radiation therapy, or both.
-Unresectable carcinoid tumors grow or spread too far across the body to be removed completely with surgery (either at stage IIIA, stage IIIB, or stage IV).
+Unresectable ones grow or spread too far across the body to be removed completely with surgery (either at stage IIIA, stage IIIB, or stage IV).
 Typical carcinoids in people who cannot undergo surgery are treated with radiation therapy and chemotherapy, and atypical carcinoids with radiation therapy.

 If you or a loved one has a lung carcinoid tumor, it is critical that you get treatment as soon as possible.
 Depending on the stage of the tumor and your health, you may need to follow your physicians' recommendations for treatment and therapy.